-Estimation of extreme quantiles of confirmed COVID-19 cases using South African data
+Estimation of Extreme Quantiles of Confirmed COVID-19 Cases Using South African Data

-COVID-19, Extreme quantiles, Pin ball loss, cubic spline regression mod, weighted average median model
+Keywords: COVID-19, Extreme quantiles, Pin ball loss, cubic spline regression mod, weighted average median model

 Abstract